1941-1942 Season with

 With Ken

-Carpenter, The Music Maids & Hal, Mary Martin, Jack Teagarden, Cornelius
+Carpenter, The Music Maids & Hal, Jerry Lester, Mary Martin, Jack Teagarden, Cornelius

 Warmerdam and Donald Crisp.